TahsinOP/DIY_ROS2_2WD_DIFF_DRIVE_ROBOT/README.md

 ## Introduction
 The robot operates on a differential drive system, which consists of two independently driven wheels.
 By controlling the speed and direction of each wheel, the robot can move in various directions, including forward, backward, left, and right.
 The use of ROS 2 provides a modular and scalable framework for developing and controlling robotic systems, facilitating integration with sensors, actuators, and higher-level algorithms.

-The project involves a simple simulation on Gazebo but the major focus is on building real-time working DIY robot using minimal hardware cost .
+The project involves a simple simulation on Gazebo but the major focus is on building real-time working DIY robot using minimal hardware cost.
 It also emphasises the power,speed,accuracy and low-latency response of ROS2 middleware communication

 ## Hardware
 - Two DC motors connected to an L298N motor driver for motor control.